Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 Which is Better, Toto Vespin II or Toto Drake II?

-Toto toilets are without a doubt some of the best flushing toilets in the market.
-There are however so many Toto toilet models and choosing the right one not always easy.
+Toto toilets are, without a doubt, some of the best flushing toilets in the market.
+There are, however, so many Toto toilet models, and choosing the right one is not always easy.

 The Toto Drake II and Toto Vespin II are some of the most popular and best Toto toilets.
 But which is a better toilet between the Toto Drake II and the Toto Vespin?

 What is the difference between the Toto Drake II and the Toto Vespin II?
 Which one of these 2 toilet models should you buy?
-Those are are the questions I will be answering on this post.
+Those are the questions I will be answering in this post.

 The rough-in of a toilet is the distance between the toilet’s rear finished wall and the center of its drainpipe.
 12 inches is the standard rough-in of a toilet.
-Some toilets however have a 10 or a 14-inch rough-in.
+Some toilets, however, have a 10 or 14-inch rough-in.

 Feature Toto Vespin II Toto Drake II